| [Top] | [Contents] | [Index] | [ ? ] |

 mm-discouraged-alternatives

-(remove "text/html" mm-automatic-display))
+(setq mm-discouraged-alternatives '("text/html" "text/richtext") mm-automatic-display (remove "text/html" mm-automatic-display)) |

-Adding "image/.*" might also be useful.
+might also be useful.
 Spammers use images as

-the preferred part of `multipart/alternative' messages, so you might
+the preferred part of ‘multipart/alternative’ messages, so you might

 not notice there are other parts.
 See also

-gnus-buttonized-mime-types you can choose manually which
+you can choose manually which

 alternative you'd like to view.
 For example, you can set those